 - Medical treatment: Premature graying caused by medical conditions can be managed by treating the underlying cause.
 If certain medications are causing early graying, you may be able to discontinue them after speaking to your doctor.
 Your doctor may also alter your dosage or prescribe an alternative medication.

-- Diet: Maintaining a balanced diet is key to maintaining good hair health.
-Whole foods, such as fruits, vegetables, nuts, seeds and legumes are rich in nutrients and antioxidants.
+- Diet: Maintaining a balanced diet is a key to maintaining good hair health.
+Whole foods, such as fruits, vegetables, nuts, seeds, and legumes are rich in nutrients and antioxidants.
 Antioxidants decrease inflammation and free radicals.
-Foods rich in vitamins and minerals (zinc, folate, iron, selenium, copper and vitamins A, C, E, B6 and B12) can help delay graying in addition to improving overall health.
+Foods rich in vitamins and minerals (zinc, folate, iron, selenium, copper, and vitamins A, C, E, B6, and B12) can help delay graying in addition to improving overall health.